OxfordHCC/calendar-orchestrator/core/README.md

 4- Update user calendar data in their Pods

-# Usage
+## Usage

-## From CLI
+### From CLI

-To use the CLI entry, do the following:

 1. Install dependencies: `npm i`

-2. Run the entry: `npm run build && npm run start`
+2. Run the service: `npm run build && npm run start`

-The orchestrator will retrieve and update the calendar data in the registered users' Pods from time to time.
+The orchestrator will retrieve and update the calendar data in the *registered* users' Pods from time to time.
+The configuration is fetched from users' Pods (location above).

+To register users, either use the API or use the companion [Configure-er App](../app).

-# API
+## API

-> TODO.
->
-> See code for now.
+See [swagger.yaml](swagger.yaml) for the documented API.
+You may use any Swagger UI for viewing it, e.g.[the official example](https://swagger.io/tools/swagger-ui/).